day8/re-frame/docs/Subscribing-To-External-Data.md

 A few things to notice:

+1. We are using the low level `reg-sub-raw` registration for our handler (and not `reg-sub`).
+   This gives us some low level control. `db` will be an atom.
+We must return a `reaction` (signal).

-1. You have to write  `issue-items-query!`.
+2. You have to write  `issue-items-query!`.
 Are you making a Restful GET?
    Are you writing JSON packets down a websocket?
 The query has to be made.

-2. We do not issue the query via a `dispatch` because, to me, it isn't an event.
+3. We do not issue the query via a `dispatch` because, to me, it isn't an event.
 But we most certainly do handle the arrival of query results via a `dispatch` and associated event handler.
 That to me is an external event happening to the system.
 The event handler can curate the arriving data in whatever way makes sense.
 Maybe it does nothing more than to `assoc` into an `app-db` path, or maybe this is a rethinkdb changefeed subscription and your event handler will have to collate the newly arriving data with what has previously been returned.
 Do what needs to be done in that event handler, so that the right data to be put into the right path.

-3. We use re-frame's `reg-sub-raw`, which requires us to create a Reagent reaction manually.

 3. We use Reagent's `make-reaction` function to create a reaction which will return that known, particular path within `app-db` where the query results are to be placed.

 4. We use the `on-dispose` callback on this reaction to do any cleanup work when the subscription is no longer needed.
 Clean up `app-db`?
 Clean up the database connection?